fakundo/react-redux-getters/README.md

 [![npm](https://img.shields.io/npm/v/react-redux-getters.svg)](https://www.npmjs.com/package/react-redux-getters)

-Simple library that provides additional layer of 'getters' between your React components and Redux store.
+Provides an extra layer of 'getters' between your React components and the Redux store.
-The getter returns data from the store, if it's there, otherwise it returns a stub and invokes fetch action.
+The getter returns the data from the store, if it's there, otherwise it returns a stub and invokes the fetch action.
 So the store is filled automatically.

 ## Installation